Shields

 “Yes,” she answers.

-“The entire planet is like an immense physical body.”
+“The entire planet is like an immense physical body, with an energy body tied to the physical one.”

 “Is it intelligent?” asks Berek.